freegovinfo/a130/pages/policy.md

   i) Complying with all applicable statutes governing the disclosure of information, including those related to the quality, privacy, confidentiality, security, and other valid access, use, and dissemination restrictions; and

   j) If not public domain, provide details on the license status to potential data users to help these potential users understand whether there are any restrictions on copying, publishing, distributing, transmitting, adapting, or otherwise using the information for commercial or non-commercial purposes.

+  k.
+Developing an “Information Management Plan” that ensures the long-term preservation of Public Information specifying how the agency’s public information will be preserved for long-term, free public access and use including its deposit in a reputable, government or non-government, Trusted Digital Repository.

 ### Footnotes